 Models vs. Patterns.
 A New Direction in Artificial Intelligence Research.
 Model Free Methods Workshop.
 Monica Anderson is CEO of Syntience Inc. and originator of a theory for "true" learning in animals, humans, and computers.

 Syntience is actively researching computer based systems that can understand the meaning of language in the form of text.
 This is a video of an interactive workshop about the use of Model Free Methods in the Life Sciences and elsewhere.
-These methods are very important for AI research since (according to Ms. Anderson's theory) the creation of an Artificial General Intelligence requires that implementations be restricted to only use Model Free Methods.
-The case for this theory is made in other videos; this one merely discusses how other disciplines are already using Model Free Methods.
 Artificial Intelligence Videos.
 How to Make a Mind.
 Can nonbiological brains have real minds of their own?

 In this article, drawn from his latest book, futurist/inventor Ray Kurzweil describes the future of intelligence—artificial and otherwise.
-The mammalian brain has a distinct aptitude not found in any other class of animal.
 Artificial Intelligence.